In Flames: A Sense of Purpose (2008–2009)

-In October 2007, In Flames finished recording their ninth studio album in IF Studios, their own studio located in Gothenburg, Sweden (formerly Studio Fredman).
+In October 2007, In Flames finished recording their ninth studio album in IF Studios, their own studio in Gothenburg, Sweden (formerly Studio Fredman).
 During the recording sessions, the band released studio diaries documenting the recording process.
 On 23 January 2008, the band confirmed that they had recorded a video for the single "The Mirror's Truth", and posted photos from the video on their official Myspace profile.
 In Flames were featured on the Gigantour 3 North American tour with Megadeth, Children of Bodom, Job for a Cowboy, and High on Fire.

 On 4 April 2008, In Flames released their ninth studio album, A Sense of Purpose.
-The first single from the new album was titled "The Mirror's Truth" and was released in Europe on 7 March 2008.
+The first single from the new album was "The Mirror's Truth" and was released in Europe on 7 March 2008.
 In June 2008, In Flames performed at Metaltown Festival, Metalcamp, Graspop Metal Meeting, Nova Rock Festival, Rock am Ring and Rock im Park, Gigantour and Download Festival.
-In late August 2008, In Flames filmed a video for the second single, "Alias", once again directed by Ullaeus.
-From January 2008 to December 2009 In Flames toured on the A Sense of Purpose Tour.
+In late August 2008, In Flames filmed a video for the second single, "Alias", directed by Ullaeus.
+From January 2008 to December 2009, In Flames toured on the A Sense of Purpose Tour.

-On 3 February 2009, the band announced that Strömblad would not be participating in the Australia/South America/Japan tour in order to get treatment for his alcohol abuse problems.
+On 3 February 2009, the band announced that Strömblad would not participate in the Australia/South America/Japan tour in order to get treatment for his alcohol abuse problems.
 Engelin was announced as his replacement for the tour.
 On 18 February, the band announced their United Kingdom and Ireland tour would not go ahead as planned due to Strömblad's alcohol rehabilitation and the birth of Iwers's child.
-On 4 March, the band announced that the third single from A Sense of Purpose is the track "Delight and Angers".
+On 4 March, the band announced that the third single from A Sense of Purpose was "Delight and Angers".
 The video premiered on the band's Myspace on 25 March.
-It was once again directed and produced by Ullaeus.
+It was directed and produced by Ullaeus.
 Alex Pardee did the artwork for the song like he did with all of A Sense of Purpose.

-The band joined with Killswitch Engage, Dead by April, Every Time I Die and Maylene and the Sons of Disaster for the UK leg of the Taste of Chaos 2009 tour in November 2009.
+The band joined Killswitch Engage, Dead by April, Every Time I Die and Maylene and the Sons of Disaster for the UK leg of the Taste of Chaos 2009 tour in November 2009.